DC | MD | VA | NY | PsyPact || Telehealth

 about dr. steglitz

 I’m a psychologist in private practice outside Washington, DC.
-I provide teletherapy to individuals, couples, and groups from the DC area, New York, and other PSYPACT states.
-I’m a member of the Washington Baltimore Center for Psychoanalysis and dedicate my time there to deeper learning about contemporary psychodynamic thinking and practice, couples dynamics, and gender and sexuality.
-I’m also a member of the Society for the Psychology of Aesthetics, Creativity and the Arts, a division of the American Psychological Association (APA).
-I provide yearly seminars to training therapists at Mount Sinai Health System in New York City and the Washington DC Veterans Affairs Medical Center, both places where I’ve previously trained and led research.
-I’ve completed specialized training in couples therapy at The Gottman Institute to complement the deeper psychodynamic work I do with couples.
+My practice is mostly virtual, and I work with adults from the DC area, New York, and other PSYPACT states.
+I’m an Assistant Clinical Professor at The George Washington University in DC, where I supervise clinical psychology graduate students in providing psychodynamic therapy.
+Throughout the year, I provide didactic seminars on couples therapy to training therapists at Mount Sinai Hospital in New York City, where I’ve previously trained and led research.
+I’ve also completed specialized training at The Gottman Institute to complement the deeper psychodynamic work I do with couples.

 education //